olincollege/pie-2022-03/barbot/_pages/firmware.md

 ![Selecting State](/pie-2022-03/barbot/images/f_fsm_seu.jpg)
 _Figure 3: UI when user chooses drink 3, in this case, "Gin Fizz"_

+When entering the state, the arduino will read the value from the potentiometer which comes as a value from 0 to 1028.
+In order to get the drink choice number, we will divide the integers.
+Since `drink_choice` is an integer, the operation is essentially a floor division.
+We will also set the LCD screen at this time.
 ```
 void selecting(){
   // Read the analog once, and blink the LED mapping to the choice.